assisi/casu-beaglebone/README.md

 assisi-casu-beaglebone
 ======================

-A repository with a source code for Beaglebone Black used in CASU
+A repository with source code for Beaglebone Black used in CASU